mbourgey/EBI_cancer_workshop_visualization/README.md

 ```

-Unfortunately circlize does not support b37/hg38 yet.
+Unfortunately circlize does not support b37 as it it based on UCSC.
 So we will need to reformat our data to fit the hg19 standards
 As we work only on autosomes we won't need to lift-over and we could simply add **chr** at the begin of the chromosome names